 Adam C. Engst is the publisher of TidBITS and the TidBITS Content Network.
 He has written numerous technical books, including Take Control of Preview and the best-selling Internet Starter Kit series, and many magazine articles—thanks to Contributing Editor positions at MacUser, MacWEEK, and Macworld.
 He has been turned into an action figure.

-Andy J. Williams Affleck built Dartmouth College’s first website in 1993, created the original website for the sitcom Friends, and started a virtual community that’s still around over 20 years later.
-When he’s not producing podcasts, he’s a Senior System Administrator and Project Manager by day and an actor/director in a community theater by night.
+Andy J. Williams Affleck built Dartmouth College’s first website in 1993, created the original website for the sitcom Friends, and started a virtual community that’s still around over 25 years later.
+When he’s not producing podcasts, he’s a Technical Account Manager for Automattic by day and an actor/director and executive director of Rhode Island’s Swamp Meadow Community Theatre by night.

 Jason Snell has been writing about Apple since it was doomed—1994, to be exact—and was the lead editor for Macworld for more than a decade.
 He also oversaw editorial operations for PCWorld, TechHive, and Greenbot.
 He currently writes about technology at sixcolors.com, and hosts the Upgrade and Download podcasts at relay.fm, and produces and hosts many other podcasts at theincomparable.com.

-Jeff Carlson is a contributing editor of TidBITS, a columnist for the Seattle Times, a frequent contributor to Macworld, and the author of best-selling books on the Mac, video editing, digital photography, and, in earlier incarnations, Web design and Palm organizers.
+Jeff Carlson is a contributing editor of TidBITS, a frequent contributor to DPReview, Macworld, and CreativePro, and the author of best-selling books on the Mac, digital photography, and, in earlier incarnations, web design and Palm organizers.
 He consumes almost too much coffee.
 Almost.

 Jeff Porten has 25 years of experience as an independent consultant to small businesses and nonprofits, concentrating on information technologies, business planning, and personal and organizational workflow management.

 Take Control publisher Joe Kissell has written more than 60 books about technology, including many popular Take Control books.
-He also runs Interesting Thing of the Day and is a contributing editor of TidBITS and a senior contributor to Macworld.
+He formerly wrote for publications such as Macworld, Wirecutter, and TidBITS.
+He lives in Saskatoon with his wife and their two sons.

 Scholle McFarland has been covering the Mac since 1996 as an editor at MacUser magazine and then Macworld.
 During that time, she witnessed Apple transform from everyone’s favorite “doomed” company to everyone’s actually favorite company and is still amazed by the whole thing.

-When she’s not working as a freelance writer and editor, Scholle (“Sholly”) likes to hang out with her family, friends, and many animals in beautiful Portland, Oregon.
+When she’s not working, Scholle (“Sholly”) likes to hang out with her family, friends, and many animals in beautiful Portland, Oregon.

 Tonya Engst co-founded the TidBITS online publication in 1990 with Adam Engst.
 She also co-founded the Take Control Books series with Adam in 2003 and saw the series through its early years, working with many talented authors and editors to add hundreds of titles and to create a process that could easily produce PDF and EPUB/Mobipocket formatted ebooks from the same WYSIWYG manuscript.
 Tonya was editor-in-chief of the Take Control series from 2003–2017.

-If you’re an existing customer, please log in to ensure that all purchases are properly associated with your account and all applicable discounts are available.
+If you’re an existing customer, please log in to ensure that this book is associated with your account.